microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-create-cnab-bundle-package/index.md

         az login
         az acr login -n <ACR Server> -u <ACR Admin> -p <ACR password>

+6. Run the following command to validate all files going into creating the CNAB bundle.
+Fix any issues indicated by the tool.

+        cpa verify

-6. Run the following command in the container terminal to start building the CNAB bundle and push it to the ACR you defined in the manifest file.
+7. Run the following command in the container terminal to start building the CNAB bundle and push it to the ACR you defined in the manifest file.

         cpa buildbundle